The Bankrate promise

 Penalties for driving without insurance in Virginia

 To encourage motorists to only operate an insured vehicle, Virginia imposes strict penalties when a vehicle is found to be uninsured.
 If you drive an uninsured vehicle, you can incur expensive fees and even lose your license.
 Penalties for driving without insurance in VA include:

 - Paying a $600 noncompliance fee to the DMV

 - Obtaining a form SR-22 certificate for three years

 - Paying reinstatement fees, if applicable, on your license, registration and plates

 What is an SR-22?

 An SR-22 (Financial Responsibility Insurance Certificate) is essentially a required document that will be filed with the DMV that ensures you are carrying the legally required insurance coverage.
 This certificate could also indicate to auto insurance companies in Virginia that you are a high-risk driver, which typically increases the cost of your insurance premiums.
-If the state requires you to carry an SR-22 will stay on your insurance record for three years.
+If the state requires you to carry an SR-22, you must do so for three continuous years.
 Shopping for insurance may be challenging because some companies may refuse to issue you a policy when you require an SR-22 form.